 Rochester became a global center for flower and tree nurseries in the mid-1800s, fostering our identity as The Flower City.

-Reopening in May for the Summer Season
+Reopening in May

-Gorge trails call out to us from their deep, dark, and cool caverns.
-If you haven’t already, check these spectacular trails off your list!
+Gorge trails call out from their deep, dark, and cool caverns.
+If you haven’t already, start checking these spectacular trails off your list.

-49 New York State Parks Within a 2-hour Drive of Rochester
+50 New York State Parks Within a Two-Hour Drive of Rochester

-Monroe County parks are free, so take advantage of 12,000 acres of natural, zoological, horticultural, historical and geological experiences!
+Monroe County parks are free and offer 12,000 acres of natural, zoological, horticultural, historical, and geological experiences.

 The Lake Ontario Seaway Trail runs along the southern Lake Ontario shoreline, from Fort Niagara in Youngstown to Fort Ontario in Oswego.